instadeepai/jumanji/docs/environments/connector.md

 ## Observation

-At each step observation contains 3 items: a grid for each agent, an action mask for each agent and the step.
+At each step observation contains 3 items: a grid for each agent, an action mask for each agent and the episode step count.

  - `grid`: jax array (int32) of shape `(grid_size, grid_size)`, a size-configurable 2D matrix that represents pairs of points that need to be connected.
 The **position** of an agent has to connect to its **target**, leaving a **path** behind it as it moves across the grid forming its route.
 Each agent connects to only 1 target.
  - `action_mask`: jax array (bool) of shape `(num_agents,)`, indicates which actions each agent can take.
- - `step`: jax array (int32) of shape `()`, represents how many steps have been taken in the environment since the last reset.
+ - `step_count`: jax array (int32) of shape `()`, represents how many steps have been taken in the environment since the last reset.

 Each agent is passed their own grid so the grid observation is of shape `(num_agents, grid_size, grid_size)`, similarly action masks are of shape `(num_agents, 5)`, however the step is a common value for all agents and thus is a scalar.